 Over the course of heads-up play, the blinds climbed as high as 1.2 million/2.4 million with a 300,000 ante; this with a total of 205.9 million chips in play.

-The tide eventually turned once again in Heinz’s favor, as he was able to double up when Staszko missed flush draw that would’ve ended it.
+The tide eventually turned once again in Heinz’s favor, as he was able to double up when Staszko missed a flush draw that would have ended it.
 In the final hand, Staszko open shoved for his last 40 million or so and found his 10-7 suited clubs dominated by Heinz’s A-K offsuit.
-The board ran a dry 5c, 2d, 9s, Jh, 4d and it was all over.
+The board ran a dry 5c, 2d, 9s, Jh, 4d and it was suddenly all over.

-Heinz’s victory continues 2 trends: a WSOP champion in his very early 20s, who represents the world’s largest online poker room, PokerStars.
+Heinz’s victory continues two different trends: a World Series of Poker champion in his very early 20s, who represents the world’s largest online poker room, PokerStars.
 He’s the first German to win the Main Event and takes home $8.7 million in prize money for his efforts.
-Ever the good sport, Staszko, though disappointed, smiled and after being defeated, no doubt buoyed by the realization that he too gets to take home some serious prize money for his runner-up finish: $5.4 million.
+Ever the good sport, Staszko, though disappointed, smiled even after being defeated, no doubt buoyed by the realization that he too gets to take home some serious prize money for his runner-up finish: $5.4 million.